WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ## Beta 3.10

 Beta 3.10 is a cleanup release to fix several regressions introduced in `b3.8` and `b3.9` due to a mismatch in git submodules that slipped through the cracks and resulted in an awkward build.
-It's also an opportunity for us to test out our new release pipelines and QA processes, which should lead to greatly increased quality of releases from here forward.
+We also enabled the `Com1` serial port on pins `D12` and `D13`.
+And this release is a great opportunity for us to test out our new release pipelines and QA processes, which should lead to greatly increased quality of releases from here forward.

 ### Updating